Pilea Peperomioides Babies Propagation: The Complete Guide

 If the baby plant's roots are sufficiently developed, you can plant the pup straight into some moist soil.

 If the plantlet doesn't have enough roots, place it into some water, and leave it there for at least 2-3 weeks.
+Remember to change the water frequently to keep it fresh and clean, and increase your chances of rooting!
 At some point, you will see some roots growing, and you will be able to plant the baby into the soil.

 Choose a small pot with drainage holes, and fill it with the right soil mixture.